BRAZIL IN X-RAY

 ALTITUDES

-About 0.5% of the country is above 1,200 m or 3,937 ft, Brazil's Central Highlands include a vast central plateau (Planalto Central); the plateau's uneven terrain has an average elevation of 1,000 meters (3,281 ft).
-The rest of the territory is made up primarily of sedimentary basins, the largest of which is drained by the Amazonas river and its tributaries.
-Of the total territory, 41% averages less than 200 meters (656 ft) in elevation (Wikipedia).
+Approximately 0.5% of Brazil's territory lies above 1,200 m in elevation.
+Central Highlands encompass a vast plateau (Planalto Central), characterized by uneven terrain with an average elevation of 1,000 m.
+The rest of the country consists primarily of sedimentary basins, the largest of which is drained by the Amazon River and its tributaries.
+In total, 41% of Brazil’s land area sits at an elevation of less than 200 m (Wikipedia).

 MOUNTAINS